The parameterized space complexity of model-checking bounded variable first-order logic: A deterministic model-checker

 Note that in (R1) we have $w(\varphi_1^{\bar b})\le w(\varphi)\le w$, so the algorithm recurses to an instance of our problem.
 It is routine to verify that

 Thus, $\A$ correctly decides whether $\str A\models\varphi(\bar a)$.
 It remains to show that $\A$ can be implemented in the allowed space.

 We first estimate the depth of the recursion.
-In (R0) the algorithm recurses to formula $\varphi_0$ and $\|\varphi_0\|\le 2\|\varphi\|/3$ by \eqref{eq:spira}.
+In (R0) the algorithm recurses to formula~$\varphi_0$ and $\|\varphi_0\|\le 2\|\varphi\|/3$ by~\eqref{eq:spira}.
 In (R1) the algorithm recurses on $\varphi_1^{\bar b}$, a formula obtained from $\varphi_1$ by replacing the subformula $\varphi_0$ by an atomic formula or the negation of an atomic formula.
 Then

-where the inequalities hold by \eqref{eq:phi1} and \eqref{eq:spira}, respectively.
-Provided $c$ in \eqref{eq:c} is large enough, this implies $\|\varphi_1^{\bar b}\|\le3\|\varphi\|/4$.
+where the inequalities hold by~\eqref{eq:phi1} and~\eqref{eq:spira}, respectively.
+Provided $c$ in~\eqref{eq:c} is large enough, this implies $\|\varphi_1^{\bar b}\|\le3\|\varphi\|/4$.
 It follows that the recursion depth is $O(\log\|\varphi\|)$.

-In each recursive call the structure the algorithm recurses to is determined by a tuple $\bar b$ from the loop.
-This tuple has length $\le w$ (cf.~\eqref{eq:wy}).
+In each recursive call the structure the algorithm recurses to is determined by a tuple~$\bar b$ from the loop.
+This tuple has length at most $ w$ (cf.~\eqref{eq:wy}).
 The formula $\varphi_1^{\bar b}$ in (R1) is determined by the truth value of $\str A\models\varphi_0(\bar b)$.
-The algorithm recurses either \begin{enumerate}\itemsep=0pt \item[(P0)] to the formula $\varphi_0$, or
+The algorithm recurses either \begin{enumerate}[leftmargin=1cm] \item[(P0)] to the formula $\varphi_0$, or

 \item[(P1)] to the formula $\varphi_1^{\bar b}$ as defined if $\str A\models\varphi_0(\bar b)$, or